Translate

 J-2325 Mirage IIIS finals to land at RAF Waddington.
 It is seen wearing 16 Fliegerstaffel markings.

-Today, it is domiciled in France at the Association of Dassault Aviation at Bordeaux-Merignac airport.
+Today, it is based in France at the Dassault Aviation facility in Bordeaux-Mérignac airport.

 J-3075 F-5E is coming from 13 Fliegerstaffel at Payerne Airbase, having moved from Meiringen Airbase.